NatLibFi/Annif-client/README.md

 The client library comes with examples demonstrating its usage.
 You can invoke the example simply by running the [annif_client.py](annif_client.py) script.

+You can install the annif_client module globally like this:

+    python3 setup.py install

-In your own code, you can import the AnnifClient class like this:
+In your own code, you can then import the AnnifClient class like this:

     from annif_client import AnnifClient